-Lots of schools aren't allowing candy anymore, but you can still get creative with valentine ideas that offer excitement and fun.
-My kids have been ALL about coloring books lately, so we were inspired to make printable coloring valentines for their classmates!
+Get creative with valentine ideas that offer excitement and fun.
+We were inspired to make printable coloring valentines for the kids' classmates!

 I expected my boys to simply write their names on the blank cards, add the stickers to the back and hand them out, but they insisted on coloring a few for their teachers and grandparents.
 How sweet is that?
 So these coloring valentines can totally double as a fun activity for friends AND a sweet, memorable gift for loved ones.